-Mandarin Orange Cake, also affectionately called Pig Pickin’ Cake because it’s so good that it makes such pigs out of us, is a Southern classic!
-This is a beloved cake of family reunions, church picnics, potlucks, and warm weather get togethers.
+This is a beloved Southern cake recipe you’ll find at family reunions, church picnics, potlucks, and warm weather get-togethers.
 Surprisingly easy to make, this cool cake has always been a hit wherever it goes!

 - Yellow cake mix

 - Crushed pineapple

 How To Make Mandarin Orange Cake

 Combine all cake ingredients in a mixing bowl.

 I usually beat the mess out of this with an electric mixer but if you wanna burn a few calories (to help justify eating the cake later), you can do it by hand.

 Mix until well incorporated (about 2 minutes with an electric mixer or 4-5 minutes by hand).

 I’m using three round cake pans for these photos but I usually just make it in a single 9×13 for ease.